cockroachdb/docs/StyleGuide.md

 Reference content helps users understand the precise meaning and affect of CockroachDB SQL language constructs, platform, configuration options, and API parameter values, etc.

-- Should be comprehensive and accurate.
+- The content should be comprehensive and accurate.
 This principle might apply to other pages types, but it is especially important for reference, as it is the ultimate source of truth (i.e., the "reference") for a particular feature or interface.
-- Should be succinct.
+- The content should be succinct.
 Details are typically presented in tabular form.
 Prose is better suited for [conceptual pages](#conceptual).

 #### Examples